embrio-tech/buck-it-up/README.md

   invoiceninjaNginx:
 ```

-This will back up the Grafana data volume, once per day, and write it to `./backups` with a filename like `backup-2018-11-27T16-51-56.tar.gz`.
+This will back up the invoiceninja data volumes defined in the label `tech.embrio.backup.volumes` for each service, once per day at 04:18AM, and upload backups to google cloud.

+Additionally special labels can be used on individual containers such as:

+`tech.embrio.backup.stop`
+: Stop container before performing the backup

+`tech.embrio.backup.pre`
+: Run a custom command in the container prior to backup

+`tech.embrio.backup.post`
+: Run a custom command in the container after the backup

+`tech.embrio.backup.restore`
+: Run a custom command in the container after restoring its volumes from object storage

 ## Configuring buckets